mchenier/tplink-hs110-pump-monitor/README.md

 You can find logs in the ./log folder.

-There is also a file *_graph.csv you can use to analyse your data more easely.
-I use Google Sheet and a scatter point graph.

 Every alert an email is sent to the email you choose.
 The last start/stop event will be send in the body of the message.

 # Improvement